-1. Select the Source object from the sources section in the toolbox and drag-and-drop it on the designer.
-In this case, a Delimited File Source object is used.
+1. From the sources section in the Toolbox, drag-and-drop a Delimited File Source object to the dataflow designer.

 3. Right-click on the transformation object and select Properties.
 The Layout builder window will now open.

-4. Here, you can write names of fields that you want to map to the transformation object in the Name column and specify the relevant aggregate functions for them.
+4. Here, you can write names of fields that you want to map to the transformation object in the Name column, and specify the relevant Aggregate Functions for them.

 For this case:

-- CategoryID: We will select the Group-By option from the Aggregate Function drop-down list for this field as we want to group the records based on the product categories available.
+CategoryID: We will select the Group-By option from the Aggregate Function drop-down list for this field as we want to group the records based on the available product categories.

-ProductID: We will select aggregate function Count for the field in order to calculate the number of products per category.
+ProductID: For this field we will select the Aggregate Function Count, in order to calculate the number of products per category.

-- To calculate TotalPricePerCategory, select aggregate function Sum .
+- To calculate TotalPricePerCategory, select the function Sum function.

-- To calculate MaxPricePerCategory, select aggregate function Max.
+- To calculate MaxPricePerCategory, select the Max function.

-- To calculate MinPricePerCategory, select aggregate function as Min.
+- To calculate MinPricePerCategory, select the Min function.

-5. Click on Next, Aggregate Transformation Properties window will open.
+5. Click on Next.
+The Aggregate Transformation Properties window will now open.

 There are three sorting options in Aggregate transformation:

-- Incoming data is presorted on group by fields: In this option, aggregate requires data to be sorted by the specified group-by field.
+- Incoming data is pre-sorted on group by fields: This option Aggregate requires data to be sorted by the specified Group-By field.

 - Sort Incoming data before building aggregate: This option will first sort the incoming data, then build its aggregate.